Russell-Waterhouse/blog/content/post/landmines.md

-and some not even qualified, saying things like "wading through nine hundred small methods to get the most trivial of work done doesn't feel very good," is met with a lot of no true scotsman arguments.
+and some not even qualified, saying things like "wading through nine hundred small methods to get the most trivial of work done doesn't feel very good," is met with a lot of no true Scotsman arguments.
 Things like "well if it feels bad you obviously violated the single responsibility principle" or "you didn't design for the open/closed principle" get thrown around on the internet (or at least did, before we all decided to